blockeraai/blockera/readme.txt

 Blockera is a Gutenberg Blocks page builder plugin that adds extra functionality to the WordPress Block Editor (also known as Gutenberg) for a better page-building experience without the need for traditional page builders like Elementor and Divi.

+---

+### Support 🤝

+We're here to help.
+Feel free to open a new thread on the [Support Forum](https://wordpress.org/support/plugin/blockera/).

+### Become a Contributor 💁‍♂️

+Blockera page builder is an open-source project, and we welcome contributors to be part of our vibrant community!
+Help us improve the plugin and make it even better - [GitHub Link](https://github.com/blockeraai/blockera/tree/feat/control/input-control)

 == Screenshots ==

 1. Gutenberg Button Block